British Virgin Islands company law: History

 The first companies legislation in the British Virgin Islands was the Companies Act, 1884.
 However the great leap forward for company law in the jurisdiction occurred in 1984 with the passing of the International Business Companies Act, 1984.
-That legislation was passed specifically to try and promote the incorporation of offshore companies as a method of economic development in the wake of the cancellation by the U.S.A. of the double taxation treaty which had existed between the two countries prior to that time.
+That legislation was passed specifically to try and promote the incorporation of offshore companies as a method of economic development in the wake of the cancellation by the U.S. of the double taxation treaty which had existed between the two countries prior to that time.
 The International Business Companies Act was enormously successful, and resulted in the registration of a large number of companies.
 However, in the early 2000s the British Virgin Islands came under external pressure to repeal statutes such as the International Business Companies Act which provided for "ring-fenced" taxation (i.e. entities which were exempt from taxation in the British Virgin Islands provided they did not engage in business within the jurisdiction).
 This led ultimately to the repeal of both the Companies Act and the International Business Companies Act and their replacement with the BVI Business Companies Act, which provided for equal tax treatment of all companies.
 The change had relatively little impact on incorporation rates as the British Virgin Islands imposes virtually no form of direct taxation.

 Registering a company

 In the British Virgin Islands, only a licensed registered agent can form a company.
 It is not possible for a member of the public to do so.
-The principal reason for this is to reinforce anti-money laundering obligations under the Anti-Money Laundering and Terrorist Financing Code of Practice, 2008.
+The principal reason for this is to reinforce anti–money laundering obligations under the Anti-Money Laundering and Terrorist Financing Code of Practice, 2008.
 Any person who wishes to form a registered company must do so through a licensed agent, and the agent is required (amongst other things) to obtain client due diligence (sometimes referred to as "know your client", or KYC) to comply with the regulations.

 Almost all companies formed in the British Virgin Islands are now registered under the BVI Business Companies Act (although a large number of existing companies were originally registered under the International Business Companies Act).
 In addition there are a small number of statutory corporations, most of which serve some kind of public function.
 Under the BVI Business Companies Act it is possible to register five broad types of company: